VISION-SJTU/Lightning-NeRF/README.md

 ```

 **Note:** There are differences in the calculation of `SSIM` across NeRF variants.
 We by default adopt the NeRFStuidio version (i.e., implementation from `torchmetrics`) in our experiments.
 However, in Table 1 of the manuscript, some results are cited from [DNMP](https://arxiv.org/abs/2307.10776).
 For fairness, we adopt the DNMP version (i.e., implementation from `skimage`) for comparing `SSIM` in this table.
 See the discussion [here](https://github.com/DNMP/DNMP/issues/16) for details.

+**Note:** The center camera from [Argoverse2 (Sensor Dataset)](https://argoverse.github.io/user-guide/datasets/sensor.html) captures the hood of the self-driving vehicle, which should be masked for NeRF's training pipeline.
+In our data pack, we simply create a mask with the same shape for each input image with the bottom 250 rows set to `0` and other places to `1`.
+The masks are used [here](https://github.com/nerfstudio-project/nerfstudio/blob/ad706f59c414bd7e0f62b78a6a5822e2de70b6b9/nerfstudio/data/pixel_samplers.py#L64-L67) in NeRFStudio during training.
+For the evaluation of this dataset, we first *crop* the ground-truth and predicted images by removing the bottom 250 rows and then calculate the corresponding metrics.

 ### More
 Since Lightning NeRF is integrated into the NeRFStudio project, you may refer to [docs.nerf.studio](https://docs.nerf.studio/) for more functional supports.